dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/data/how-to-bind-to-the-results-of-a-linq-query.md

 ---
-title: "How to: Bind to the Results of a LINQ Query" ms.date: "03/30/2017"
+title: "How to: Bind to the Results of a LINQ Query"
+description: Learn how to run a LINQ query and then bind to the results in Windows Presentation Foundation (WPF). ms.date: "03/30/2017"
 helpviewer_keywords:
   - "running a LINQ query [WPF], bind to results"